Forklift Battery Chargers For Sale Vancouver BC

 Industrial Battery Chargers Can Be A Fire Hazard

 Positioning forklift battery chargers away from flammable materials and clutter will help reduce the chance that the charger will be a source of fire at your facility.

-For more information on how to choose the right forklift battery charger for your lift truck, or if you are looking for a price quote on a new or reconditioned forklift battery charger, please contact Scott McLeod, President of Fleetman Consulting Inc. by calling (604)614-3530.
+For more information on how to choose the right forklift battery charger, or if you are looking for a price quote on a new or used forklift battery charger, please contact Scott McLeod, President of Fleetman Consulting Inc. by calling (604)614-3530.